etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

   - *Help/Comments*: defines the text that is displayed in Help window.
   - *Window Type*: defines some user interface specifics for a window:
     - _Maintain_ : is used for windows with few entries.
     - _Transaction_ : for transactional windows.
-The header tab's underlying table must contain the PROCESSED and UPDATED columns.
+It's the type of window that's used for showing the information of tables with a large volume of data.
 By default this window filters out old (n days – `General Setup` > `Application ` >`Session Preferences` window setting) and processed documents.
+The header tab's underlying table must contain the PROCESSED and UPDATED columns (for the data filters to work).
     - _Query Only_ : for read-only windows that only enable viewing of data.